gotonode/compress/docs/WEEK6.md

 #### Hours used

-7 hours used so far.
+12 hours used so far.
 A lot of debugging.

-Considering past weeks, here are the total use hours:
+Considering past weeks, here are the total used hours:

 * Week 1: 11 hours
 * Week 2: 23 hours
 * Week 3: 22 hours
 * Week 4: 25 hours
 * Week 5: 19 hours
-* Week 6: 7 hours
+* Week 6: 12 hours

-Total: 117 hours
+Total: 122 hours